ViruSs51/CC-Drone/README.md

     get_frame_function=get_frame_custom_function, # Custom function to retrieve frame drone_controller=None, # Instance of the src.controllers.drone_controller.Controller class
-    show_information=True, # If you want to display information about the commands executed on the screen show_landmarks=True, # If you want to display hand markings on the screen capture=capture # Parameter for the custom frame fetch function )
+    show_information=True, # If you want to display information about the commands executed on the screen show_minimap=True, # If you want to display on the screen the minimap with the movements of the drone that were coordinated for the drone. show_landmarks=True, # If you want to display hand markings on the screen capture=capture # Parameter for the custom frame fetch function )